enyo/iris/README.md

 ### Filters

-Often you need your routes to be filtered, for example if you need authentication.
+Often you need your procedures to be filtered, for example if you need authentication.

-Filters are defined with the `Route` annotation and this is their `typedef`:
+Filters are defined with the `Procedure` annotation and this is their `typedef`:

 ```dart
 typedef Future<bool> FilterFunction(Context context);